 - Ready to serve.

 Let cool to room temperature.

-Package in rigid sided containers as defined in my article http://veganinthefreezer.com/preparing-food-for-the-freezer
+Package in rigid sided containers as defined in my article How to Prepare Food for the Freezer

 TO PREPARE AFTER FREEZING: